 In the semi-enclosed outdoor space of the New Balance Foundation Marine Mammal Center, visitors can enjoy the antics of northern fur seals and sea lions while gazing out at Boston Harbor.

 Get up close to sharks and rays at the Trust Family Foundation Shark and Ray Touch Tank, the largest of its kind on the East Coast.
-The Blue Planet Action Center is a hands-on and interactive educational experience where visitors have the chance to see shark and lobster nurseries.
+The Blue Planet Action Center is an interactive educational experience where visitors have the chance to see shark and lobster nurseries.

 At the Edge of the Sea exhibit children can gingerly pick up starfish and other creatures.
 Whale-watch cruises leave from the aquarium's dock from April to October, and cost $45.
 The 6½-story-high IMAX theater takes you on virtual journeys from the bottom of the sea to the depths of outer space with its 3-D films.

-Save yourself the torture of waiting in long weekend lines, and purchase your tickets ahead of time online.
-You can skip ahead of the crowd and pick up your tickets at the will-call window, or print them out at home.
+Save yourself the torture of waiting in long weekend or summer season lines, and purchase your timed tickets in advance; you can even print them at home.